 We are a B2B business, developing ly-stage synthesis or development caand manufacturing APIs and advanced intermediates, as a CDMO stop shop value chain which could for our innovator customers.
-The eventually lead to large-scale produccustomer is key for us and, we aim to tion options for the project in Europe. follow them closely because a satisbassador.
+The eventually lead to large-scale produccustomer is key for us and, we aim to tion options for the project in Europe. follow them closely because a satisfied customer becomes the best am- How is supply chain resilience places us among the top 15% of combassador.
 Our project management evolving in the current market? and transparent communication, we Supply chain resilience remains critbelieve, makes the customer's expe-ical.
 Even though we are beyond rience smooth.
 Our teams take pride COVID the industry is still grappling in being nimble and being able to with challenges, such as delayed shiprespond to projects' needs in an agments through the Red Sea.
 To seand minimizing water consumption. ile manner.
 Our renewed focus on cure reliable delivery, we have made customer centricity is a reminder to strategic decisions like maintaining everyone that we come to work each higher inventory levels and working day because there is a customer be- with shipping companies that take alhind it.
-Multi-year relationships with existing customers and the addition on our partners, building a network of new logos across both the CDMO and Off-Patent API segments demonstrate the value our enterprise is able ufacturers in the US has grown over ruption policies, fair labor practicto create for them.
+Multi-year relationships with existing customers and the addition on our partners, building a network of new logos across both the CDMO and Off-Patent API segments demonto create for them.